© 2021 CIRANO. All rights reserved.

-Professor Thomassin is an Associate Professor of Agricultural Economics at McGill University.
-He received his Ph.D. and M.S. from the University of Hawaii at Manoa and his B.Sc.
-(Agr.) from McGill University.
-His research areas include agricultural and environmental economics, macroeconomic analysis of food and agriculture policies, food safety, and the economics of climate change.
+Holding a Ph.D. in Agriculture and Resource Economics from the University of Hawaï at Manoa, his research areas include agricultural and environmental economics, macroeconomic analysis of food and agriculture policies, food safety, and the economics of climate change.

 From 2003-2007, he was the Scientific Director of Greenhouse Gas Management Canada, a SSHRC-BIOCAP national research network that investigated the social science dimensions of greenhouse gas management.